halkyonio/operator/DEVELOPER.md

     link_v1alpha2.crd.yaml
 ```

+- Submit the PR when the following step has been accomplished

+**Remarks**

 You can find more info about the definition of the `ClusterServiceVersion` resource and package file [here](https://github.com/snowdrop/community-operators/blob/master/docs/contributing.md#package-your-operator)
 The `bundle` format describing the resources, versions part of the operator are described [here](https://github.com/snowdrop/community-operators/blob/master/docs/contributing.md#bundle-format)

-**Warning**: Submit the PR when the following step has been accomplished
+The ClusterServiceVersion yaml resource can be either validated by the `operator-courier` tool or only at this [address](https://operatorhub.io/preview).
+The online tool will not
+only check the syntax, mandatory fields but will also display graphically the description, logo, ...

-### How to package and install the Operator on Quay.io as an Application
+### How to deploy the bundle as Quay application

-One of the requirement to let you to use OLM is to publish first on quay.io the bundle information created previously
+One of the requirement to let you to use your Operator with an OLM registry is to publish first on quay.io the bundle information created previously
 For that purpose, we will use the `operator-courier` tool which can validate or publish the bundle on quay.io

 Install first the [tool](https://github.com/operator-framework/operator-courier) `operator-courier`.